 We currently lead three schools and anticipate that other schools will join us in our journey in the not too distant future.

-We are accountable to our Board of Directors and Trust Members and the parent and community voice are heard through the local Advisory Group.
+We are accountable to our Board of Directors and Trust Members, and the parent and community voice are heard through our Local Advisory Group.

 Our experience of collaborative and joint leadership goes back to federated governance in 2007 in two of the schools.
 Collaboration makes us strong.

 If there is any information that you require that is currently not appearing on our website, or you would like paper copies of any of the information, please do not hesitate to contact the office on email@example.com or call 01543 472 245

 The St. Mary’s Church of England Primary School is situated in the village of Colton, close to the neighbouring town of Rugeley.
 Children from the age of 3-11 who live in Colton or the surrounding area attend the school.read more